ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 Install DirectX 9

 ## The serial monitor shows a message "Couldn't load config from EPROM due to version mismatch"
-Install a SimHub plugin matching the ESP firmware you installed and send a config ro the pedal.
+Install a SimHub plugin matching the ESP firmware you installed and send a config to the pedal.

 # Misc
 ## Pedal kinematics calculation